reframejs/reframe/readme.md

 </p>

 Reframe did the following:
- - Reframe searched for a `/pages` directory and found one at `~/tmp/reframe-playground/pages`.
+ - Reframe searched for a `pages/` directory and found one at `~/tmp/reframe-playground/pages`.
- - Reframe read the `/pages` directory and found our page config at `~/tmp/reframe-playground/pages/HelloPage.html.js`.
+ - Reframe read the `pages/` directory and found our page config at `~/tmp/reframe-playground/pages/HelloPage.html.js`.
  - Reframe used webpack to transpile `HelloPage.html.js`.
- - Reframe started a Node.js/hapi server serving all static browser assets and serving our page by (re-)rendering its HTML on every request.
+ - Reframe started a Node.js/hapi server serving all static assets and rendering and serving our page's HTML.

 The "Quick Start" section below gives a step-by-step guide to create a React app with Reframe.